-The conversion of some irrigation schemes to gravity-pressurised pipe networks has allowed farmers to consider whether they can forego the deep well electric pump.
-In many cases, this is retained only for back-up in case of a very dry year or to retain the water-use resource consent.
+The conversion of some irrigation schemes to gravity-pressurised pipe (surface) networks has allowed farmers to consider whether they can forego the deep well electric pump.
+In many cases, they have retained wells only for back-up in case of a very dry year or to retain the water-use resource consent.
 If farmers decide it is not worth retaining the electric pump, then rural load could decrease, risking the income used to earn a return on relatively new rural electrical assets.
 To date, there have been relatively few disconnections, but some have chosen to reduce the pump size.
+Much of this electrical load has been converted to Highbank pumping load.